Lukasz93P/object-serializer/README.md

 - It gives You very easy to use tool to convert php objects into JSON and inversely.
 - Public properties, constructor or setters are not required so converted objects can utilize full encapsulation.
 - Native php serialization is not used so serialized objects are not language dependent.
-- Supports very rich spectrum off properties types (including class instances).
+- Supports very rich spectrum of properties types (including class instances).

 ## Hot to use?
 1 Class which You want to serialize have to implement